SummitRoute/aws_managed_policies/README.md

 - Gets the list of all IAM Policies in the AWS account
 - Finds the ones with an ARN containing `iam::aws`, so that only the AWS managed policies are grabbed.
-- Gets the ARN, current version id, and policy name (needed so we don't have a slash like the ARN does for writing a file)
+- Gets the ARN, current version id, and policy name (needed so we don't have a slash as the ARN does for writing a file)
 - Calls `aws iam get-policy-version` with those values, and writes the output to a file using the policy name.

 ### Automation Details